 The cursor will be blinking over the OFFSET value which can be adjusted to correct clock error.
-Press either [PLUS] or [MINUS] to change the value: increment it by one to make the clock run 68 seconds faster per year, decrement it by one to make the clock run 68 seconds slower per year.
+Press either [PLUS] or [MINUS] to change the value: increase it by one to make the clock run 68 seconds slower per year, decrease it by one to make the clock run 68 seconds faster per year.
 If the clock error is within +/- 34 seconds per year then no OFFSET adjustment is needed.